 of others.
 Private project owners also may feel strong pressure to accept low bids.

-If you have construction of that sort ongoing or
+If you have construction using heavy equipment ongoing or

 about to occur in your area (within a city block, roughly2), you would be well-advised to check up on the contractor by searching the web for other litigation and complaints.
 You may not be able to stop the use of that contractor.